Fire Point FP-1: Operational history

-By mid-2025, Fire Point had scaled production from 30 to over 100 FP-1 units per day, reporting total manufacture of more than 5,000 drones.
+By mid-2025, Fire Point had increased production from 30 to over 100 FP-1 units per day, reporting total manufacture of more than 5,000 drones.
 The UAV has been credited with striking ammunition depots, command posts, and air defence batteries at ranges exceeding 1,200 km.

-Analysts attribute Ukraine's ability to disrupt rear-area logistics to the FP-1's cost-effectiveness — estimated at US$55,000 per unit versus US$200,000 for comparable systems.
+Analysts attribute Ukraine's ability to disrupt rear-area logistics to the FP-1's cost-effectiveness – US$55,000 to $75,000 per unit according to the Fire Point CEO versus US$200,000 for comparable systems.

+Recent capability expansions include carrying two deployable FPV drones on the wings.

+On 12 May 2026, a Ukrainian FP-1/2 attacked an air defence system, in Crimea, using unguided missiles for the first time.
+According to the Russian Telegram channel, footage showed it launching one of four missiles attached to its wings.

+On 6 July 2026, Ukrainian drones, reported to be FP-1, travelled over 2,500 km and hit Russia's Omsk refinery, the largest oil refinery in Russia.